DAY OF INSECTS 2026: From Crisis -> to Connection

 The ecological crisis continues to worsen: record heat, species extinction and disappearing habitats.
 But in this crisis lies an opportunity for a fundamental change towards a genuine coexistence of people and biodiversity.
 Without insects, humanity could only survive for a few months.
 Together we will rethink and actively shape the future of insects.

-Save the Date: April 23, 2026 in Leuven, Belgium!
+April 23, 2026 in Leuven, Belgium!

 We have been organizing THE insect event in German-speaking countries every year since 2017 and are the lobby for insects.
 Our format grew every year and together with renowned speakers such as Dr. Eckart von Hirschhausen, Prof. Dr. Maja Göpel, Prof. Dr. Josef Settele and others, we offered insects a big stage.
 We want to give insects this strong voice in Europe too.
 This is precisely why we are organizing the first international Day of Insects in Belgium next spring together with our partner Leuven Nature and Biodiversity Council.